rafaover/Amphibians/README.md

 ## AMPHIBIANS

-A learning project using a API to access a database of amphibians and display them.
+A solo project for learning purposes using an API to access a list of amphibians for display.
 The main focus was to structure the project in a clean and maintainable way, using coroutines, MVVM, Retrofit, repository pattern, Dependency Injection and Jetpack Compose.